 When I first saw this study I was astounded.
 I expected there to be some bias towards holding local companies, but I never imagined that buying local might just boost returns by as much as 6.6% per year.

-Do you invest in any local companies?
+Do you invest in local stocks?
 Do you have a preference for local companies vs. distant investments?